19hours/sg-statutes/Acts/Trade Disputes Act.md

 (a) merely for the purpose of peacefully obtaining or communicating information; or

-(b) merely for the purpose of peacefully persuading or inducing any person to work or abstain from working:
+(b) merely for the purpose of peacefully persuading or inducing any person to work or abstain from working,

-Provided that if such person or persons so attends or attend in such numbers or otherwise in such manner as to be calculated —
+except that if such person or persons so attends or attend in such numbers or otherwise in such manner as to be calculated —

 (i) to intimidate any person in that house or place;

-(ii) to obstruct the approach thereto or egress therefrom; or
+(ii) to obstruct the approach to or exit from that house or place; or

 (iii) to lead to a breach of the peace,